hiperwalk/hiperwalk/docs/install/index.rst

    pip3 install hiperwalk

-To verify the success of the installation, you can execute any code found in the
+To verify the success of the installation, you can execute any example of code available at the `GitHub repository
-`examples directory of the repository
 <https://github.com/hiperwalk/hiperwalk/tree/master/examples>`_
-or proceed to the :ref:`docs_tutorial`.
+or any jupyter notebook found in the :ref:`docs_examples` or proceed to the :ref:`docs_tutorial`.

 To update an older version of the hiperwalk package: